 \section{Method}

-Inspired by~\citet{DBLP:journals/corr/abs-2208-03306,DBLP:journals/corr/abs-2502-00075}, our sparse \mom model---depicted conceptually in Figure~\ref{fig:mom}---is constructed in three stages. \begin{enumerate}[noitemsep,topsep=0pt] \item \textbf{Branch.} We create $\lvert\mathcal{E}\rvert$ expert replicas $\mathcal{E} =(\varepsilon_{\phi_1},\ldots,\varepsilon_{\phi_{\lvert\mathcal{E}\rvert}})$ of a $\phi$-parameterized seed model $\varepsilon_{\phi_0}$---a dense, decoder-only transformer pretrained on chess language modeling. \item \textbf{Train.} Each model copy $\varepsilon_{\phi_p}$ undergoes independent, asynchronous fine-tuning on game transcripts featuring a designated \gm playing as either White or Black.
-This phase produces \quotes{persona} models that have refined their move distribution toward the stylistic tendencies of their reference player $p$.
-We refer to these models $\varepsilon_{\phi_p}$ as experts. \item \textbf{Stitch.} \mom is assembled from experts ($\varepsilon_{\phi_p}, p>0$) using a hybrid approach.
+Inspired by~\cite{DBLP:journals/corr/abs-2208-03306,DBLP:conf/emnlp/ZhangBBCFFKSSDGL25}, our sparse \mom model---depicted in Figure~\ref{fig:mom}---is constructed in three stages. \begin{enumerate}[noitemsep,topsep=0pt] \item \textbf{Branch.} We create $P$ replicas $\mathcal{E} =(\varepsilon_{\phi_1},\ldots,\varepsilon_{\phi_P})$ of a $\phi$-parameterized seed model---a dense, decoder-only transformer pretrained on chess language modeling. \item \textbf{Train.} Each model copy $\varepsilon_{\phi_p}$ undergoes independent fine-tuning on moves made by a target \gm $p$, playing as either White or Black.
+The resulting models are referred to as \emph{experts}. \item \textbf{Stitch.} \mom is assembled from experts using a hybrid approach.
 At each layer, we either apply a weight-merging algorithm or implement a router to gate access to the original weights.
-Training is confined to the routing modules and the newly-formed merged-weight layers, which undergo an alignment phase. \end{enumerate} In line with standard practice for text-only chess language modeling, \mom operates on games in Portable Game Notation (PGN) using a 32-character input-output vocabulary (see Appendix~\ref{app:implementation_evaluation}), which ensures broad compatibility with existing seed models.
+Training is confined to the merged-weight and routing layers. \end{enumerate} In line with standard practice~\cite{DBLP:journals/corr/abs-2403-15498,DBLP:journals/corr/abs-2008-04057,DBLP:conf/nips/ZhangZSKETKM24}, \mom operates on games in Portable Game Notation (PGN) using a 32-character input-output vocabulary (see \cref{app:implementation_hw}), which ensures broad compatibility with existing seed models.

-\subsection{Grandmaster Experts}

-Each expert model $\varepsilon_{\phi_p}$ is derived through a two-phase fine-tuning process, first to capture a \gm fingerprint (i.e., approximate a player's move distribution) and then to enforce game-rule adherence.
+\subsubsection{Grandmaster experts}